bismuthfoundation/BismuthPlugins/plugins/130_custom_commands/readme.md

 ## Usage

-Copy the plugin to a directory of your to edit.
+Copy the plugin to a directory of yours to edit, under bismuth/plugins.
-Keep in mind the directory format 000_plugin_name and the nnumbering https://github.com/bismuthfoundation/BismuthPlugins/tree/master/doc#file-architecture
+Keep in mind the directory format 000_plugin_name and the numbering https://github.com/bismuthfoundation/BismuthPlugins/tree/master/doc#file-architecture

 Regular plugins should use numbers from 200 to 899